 - Carefully read the options about in-school and post-enrollment deferment

-- Make sure the loan is sent to West Virginia University (not WV State, the hospitals, or Parkersburg)
+- Make sure the loan is sent to West Virginia University - School Code/Branch G03827 - not other schools with similar names such as WV State, the hospitals, or Parkersburg)

 - Choose the right Loan Period:

 - To apply for both Fall 2021 and Spring 2022, it would be August 2021 through May 2022